Discovering the woods and ponds of Loudon

 (S/E) From the car park, enter the woods via the path near the information board (purple markings).

-(1) Turn right, then cross the Loudon stream via a small wooden bridge and cross a second stream.
-Between the two streams are the ruins of Loudon Priory.
+(1) Turn right, then cross the Ruisseau de Loudon via a small wooden bridge and cross a second stream.
+Between the two lie the ruins of Loudon Priory.

-(2) Turn onto the path furthest to the left and continue straight ahead, ignoring the side paths.
+(2) Turn onto the path furthest to the left and continue straight on, ignoring the side paths.

-(3) Turn right onto the path and, a little further on, take the firebreak on the right that passes close to the Pierre aux Bergers.
+(3) Turn onto the path on the right and, a little further on, take a firebreak on the right that passes close to the Pierre aux Bergers.

-(4) Cross the D52 with caution to continue on the path opposite and keep to the left.
+(4) Cross the D52 with care to continue on the path opposite and keep left

-(5) Turn right and keep right to join Route de la Raterie.
+(5) Turn right and keep to the right to reach the Route de la Raterie.

-(7) At the D52 crossroads, take the leftmost path and then, a little further on, turn right to join the departmental road, which you should cross with caution.
+(7) At the junction with the D52, take the path furthest to the left, then, a little further on, turn right to join the main road, which you should always cross with care.
 Continue straight ahead

-(8) Turn right onto Chemin de Montmorillon, which joins a road running alongside Étang de Loudon and arrives at the starting point (S/E).
+(8) Turn right onto Chemin de Montmorillon, which joins a road running alongside Étang de Loudon and leads back to the starting point (S/E).

 Waypoints